xNaCly/fleck/doc/Usage.md

     fleck [Options] file

 Options:
-        --no-prefix                     hide the comments prefixed to the default template in the output html --no-template                   write html output to a file without the default html scaffolding --silent                        disables info logs, reduces output significantly --toc                           generates a table of contents at the top of the output file, includes headings 1,2,3
+        --no-prefix                     hide the informational comments generated in the output html --no-template                   write html output to a file without the default html scaffolding --silent                        disables info logs, reduces output significantly --toc                           generates a table of contents at the top of the output file, includes headings 1,2,3